-Let’s start by defining what we mean by “deer sign” – this is basically any identifying mark made or left by a deer.
+Let’s start by defining what we mean by “deer sign” – I don’t mean those yellow signs on the side of the road.
+I’m talking about basically any identifying mark made or left by a deer.
 As I mentioned, there are only a handful of different signs you will need to know.
 Below, I have several pictures and descriptions for each kind, as well as what it tells you.

 Whitetail deer tracks are some of the most obvious kinds of deer sign and following them is a great way to learn how to track deer movement patterns.
 Luckily, deer tracks are very distinct too, so you probably won’t confuse them with other wild game species.
 Deer have bilaterally symmetrical hooves, which means each toe is a mirror image of the other.
 The rear part of the deer track is usually softer and less defined, but the sharp tips of the hooves curve inward and they are clearly defined on the ground.
 Deer also have “dew claws” – small nails/claws positioned just slightly higher up the foot and on the rear side of the hoof.
 Tracking deer in the snow is a great way to learn the basic deer track shape.

 What It Means: